-Medical and health services managers are in high demand, and that demand is growing faster than the average for all other occupations.
-It's not just managers that the industry is looking for—it's LEADERS.
+Medical and health services managers are in high demand with employment projected to grow 20 percent from 2016 to 2026, much faster than the average for all occupations.1 It's not just managers that the industry is looking for—it's leaders.
 Leaders who have proven skills and expertise.

-Results From Real Graduates: Graduates from The University of Scranton's CAHME-Accredited MHA program reported a 90 percent job placement rate and an average salary increase of $10,536 after graduation1.
+Results From Real Graduates: Graduates from The University of Scranton's CAHME-Accredited MHA program reported a 90-percent job placement rate and an average salary increase of $10,536 after graduation.2

 While many entry-level healthcare administration positions are available to those without a master's degree, a leadership role in healthcare administration often requires an advanced level of education.

 Healthcare Needs Leaders Who Are Flexible and Adaptive

 The healthcare industry is facing physician shortages, an aging baby boom population, ever-changing legislation, expanding coverage, and exponential growth.
 There is a serious need for leaders who have the knowledge and flexibility to be fluent in the business of healthcare, the language of insurance companies, the requirements of government agencies, and the needs of patients.

 Services traditionally provided by hospitals are shifting to the offices of health practitioners.
 As a result, medical group practice management is expected to grow as practices become larger and more complex.